IVRL/2-Shots-in-the-Dark/README.md

 # 2-Shots in the Dark: Low-Light Denoising with Minimal Data Acquisition

-This repository contains the official implementation of **"2-Shots in the Dark: Low-Light Denoising with Minimal Data Acquisition"**.
+This repository contains the official implementation of **"2-Shots in the Dark: Low-Light Denoising with Minimal Data Acquisition"**, CVPR 2026.

 📄 [View on arXiv](https://arxiv.org/abs/2512.03245)